-- A. The candidate's party affiliation (if any) shall follow his/her their name on the ballot. - B. The determination of the order in which the candidate names shall appear on the ballot shall be made as follows: - a.
-Each candidate's name or executive ticket shall be read separately and a number corresponding to his/her their ballot position shall be drawn at random from a container; this number shall be read aloud and recorded by a member of the commission.
+- A. The candidate's party affiliation (if any) shall follow their name on the ballot. - B. The determination of the order in which the candidate names shall appear on the ballot shall be made as follows: - 1) Each candidate's name or executive ticket shall be read separately and a number corresponding to their ballot position shall be drawn at random from a container; this number shall be read aloud and recorded by a member of the commission.